Damonlee005/airgap-agent/README.md

 because organizations handling sensitive data can not just plug into cloud AI tools the way everyone else does.
 They need the capability but they need it contained.

+This is a collision of both worlds, it includes secuirty prionbciples releavant to cybersecuty andf it is a way for practice within AI tooling and buidkling soemthing that combiens them both.

 ## What I'm working toward
 - Get Docker and Ollama working together in an isolated environment